TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-10-05-how-to-use-symfony-bundles-in-nette-without-rewriting-di-logic.md

 Okay, okay...
 These are last few lines before the code, I promise.

 Thanks to step 1. and 2.
-I could create an extension, that will **take any Symfony bundle and register its services into the Nette application**: [Symplify/NetteAdapterForSymfonyBundles](https://github.com/Symplify/NetteAdapterForSymfonyBundles)
+I could create an extension, that will **take any Symfony bundle and register its services into the Nette application**: [TomasVotruba/NetteAdapterForSymfonyBundles](https://github.com/TomasVotruba/NetteAdapterForSymfonyBundles)

-(The other way round is also possible, but no bundle for that.
-Yet.
-Let me know, if you would like to create that.)

 ## How to register a Symfony Bundle into your Nette Application in 3 steps